Home | Category: Neanderthal Art and Culture

 NEANDERTHAL ART

-Other examples of Neanderthal art that have been found include perforated and grooved animal teeth, and ivory rings.
+Examples of Neanderthal art that have been found include perforated and grooved animal teeth, and ivory rings.
 A carved and polished ivory tooth from a baby mammoth, and elk and wolf teeth with holes that may have been worn as pendants were found in a French cave near Arcy-sur-Cure.
 It seems likely that Neanderthals may have made art such a carved wood or created rituals dance or produced some other kind of art that has are not been preserved.
+In 2021, scholars writing for the journal Nature Ecology & Evolution, described an engraved giant deer phalanx, at least 51,000-year-old, at the former cave entrance of Germany's Einhornhöhle.
+They argued the engraved bone "demonstrates that conceptual imagination, as a prerequisite to compose individual lines into a coherent design," existed in Neanderthals.

 Chip Walter wrote in National Geographic: “Very little evidence remains that they engaged in symbolic behavior.
 But the traditional view of Neanderthals as brutish beings incapable of such behavior has been slowly chipped away.
 Having never reached the population densities that may have triggered the appearance of symbolism in Africa, Neanderthals may never have had much need for it, or revealed it in ways we don’t yet understand.
 [Source: Chip Walter, National Geographic, January 2015 ]